TheStatePress/SalaryList/README.md

 ## Developing the client

-The client is written in Javascript with React 16.
+The client is written in Typescript with React 16.
 I tried to use the accepted best practices at the time I wrote it.
 You'll need [Yarn](https://yarnpkg.com).

 `yarn` will install its dependencies
 `yarn start` will start the development server